 This is on top of the $2.8 million taxpayers are paying to fix the roads which will then be transferred over to the Balsams.
 And of course the $850,000 that’s being spent by taxpayers to build a tunnel for snow cats and snowmobiles.
 Why are taxpayers paying a dime for a private resort?
 Something about low-paying jobs that will someday be available to the people who live in the area.

 The project was supposed to begin in June 2015 but there have been delays due to Otten not getting the proper permits necessary and not providing the proper detail for the Coos Planning Board to approve their site plan.
-For a guy who has his hand out to the taxpayers of New Hampshire, one would think he would at least get the proper paperwork into the authorities so work can actually begin on the project.
+This is not simply for a slab leak repair in Arlington and for a guy who has his hand out to the taxpayers of New Hampshire, one would think he would at least get the proper paperwork into the authorities so work can actually begin on the project.
 It’s now over a year later and still no work has begun.